DannySun2015/git_learning/readme.txt

 please install it from ”¶”√ª„

-Git is  distributed under the GPL.
+Git is free software distributed under the GPL.